dragosch/kurento-group-call/README.md

 Installation
 ===

-You can install this nodejs library using npn (https://www.npmjs.com/package/kurento-group-call).
+You can install this nodejs library using npm (https://www.npmjs.com/package/kurento-group-call).

 For starting the example:
 ```